onera/Cassiopee/KCore/doc/source/Internal.rst

 .. py:function:: Converter.Internal.copyNode(node)

     Copy only this node (no recursion).
-Node value (in particular data numpys) is copied.
+Node value (in particular data numpy) is copied.

     :param node:  input node
     :type  node:  pyTree node or list of pyTree nodes